 A quality knife or multitool is one of the handiest things you can carry in your pack.
 It’ll help you spread peanut butter, carve a tent stake, fillet a rainbow trout, maybe even save your life.
 But you have to pick the right tool for the job.

-Then there are all-purpose folding pocketknives.
+All-purpose folding pocketknives are common in Scouting.
 Most come with tools such as a can opener, screwdriver, tweezers and, of course, knife blades — all in one compact package.
-Though they can be extremely handy, Kummerfeldt says a downside is the knife blade doesn’t lock into place, so it may fold up on your hand while you’re using it.
+Though they can be extremely handy, a downside is the knife blade doesn’t lock into place, so it may fold up on your hand while you’re using it.

 Lockbacks are simple folding knives with a single blade that can be locked.
 So you get the benefits of a sturdy fixed blade-style knife but in a convenient pocket-size package that can be folded open with just one hand.